English Grammar

 • Understanding “Was” vs. “Were” in Conditional Sentences

 Many English learners feel confused about when to use “was” and “were” in conditional sentences.
 You may have heard sentences like “If I was late…” and “If I were you…” and wondered which one is correct.
 The difference can seem small, but it is important for accurate grammar—especially in formal writing and exams.
 Understanding this rule will help you sound more natural and confident.
 In this blog post, you will clearly understand the difference between “was” and “were” in conditional sentences with simple explanations and practical examples.
 You will learn when to use each form, how they work in real and unreal situations, and common mistakes to avoid.
 By the end, you will feel more confident using conditionals correctly in both speaking and writing.
-What…
+Find…

 • Phrases in English: Learn Common English Phrases with Examples

 Learning common phrases is one of the fastest ways to improve your English fluency.
 Native speakers do not always speak in single words—they often use ready-made phrases in daily conversations, emails, and social interactions.
 If you understand and use these phrases correctly, your English will sound more natural, smooth, and confident.
 In this blog post, you will learn common English phrases with clear explanations and simple examples.
 These useful expressions will help you in everyday conversations, classroom discussions, workplace communication, and even exams.
 Whether you are a beginner building your foundation or an intermediate learner aiming for fluency, mastering common phrases will make your English more practical and effective.
-This topic is part of our English Grammar for English learners.
-What Are Phrases in English?…
+Find more grammar posts in English Grammar category.
+What Are Phrases in English?
+A phrase is…

 • What Are Comparative Adjectives?
 Definition and Examples